beancount/ledger2beancount/docs/manual.md

 The following ledger features are currently not supported by
 ledger2beancount:

-* Balance assignments are currently not supported but would be easy to add by using beancount's `pad`.
 * Fixated prices (`=$10` syntax and the `fixed` directive)
 * The `define` directive